Table of Contents

 How to implement big data in logistics: a step-by-step guide

-As you can see, big data plays a significant role in the modern logistics industry, but some companies still hesitate to adopt it.
-One of the main reasons behind this hesitation is the misconception about the complexity of the implementation process.
-Below, we break down the process into clear steps so you can understand how it works and what has to be done at each stage:
+As you can see, big data plays a significant role in the modern logistics industry.
+However, some companies still hesitate to adopt it.
+One of the main reasons behind this uncertainty is the misconception about the complexity of the implementation process.
+Below, we break down the process into clear steps.
+Still, if you need assistance with project assessment and planning, you can opt for big data consulting first.

 Based on the goals, you will plan your big data strategy and will also set KPIs for monitoring and measurement.

-Once you’ve defined your business big data goals, you can start collecting the data to create a rich dataset.
-As already mentioned, there are various sources of information in the logistics industry:
+Once you’ve defined your business’s big data goals, you can start collecting the data to create a rich dataset.
+You can use various sources of information in the logistics industry:

 - GPS and telematics for vehicle tracking in real time;